oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-kafka/deploy-and-test-kafka.md

 ## Introduction

-This laboratory helps you know how to build an Event-driven architecture based on Spring Boot microservices that “communicate” asynchronously using Apache Kafka.
-The laboratory have two microservices, a producer and a consumer, built using Spring Boot framework that connect with an Apache Kafka broker to exchange events.
+This lab helps you know how to build an Event-driven architecture based on Spring Boot microservices that “communicate” asynchronously using Apache Kafka.
+The lab have two microservices, a producer and a consumer, built using Spring Boot framework that connect with an Apache Kafka broker to exchange events.

 Estimated Time: 10 minutes